 PT: 4.
 5 Years or 6 Years

-All our RPg students are required to satisfactorily complete the Graduate School courses as well as the Faculty courses prescribed for their respective fields of study/degrees, i.e. 1 compulsory and 7 elective law courses for the SJD programme.
+All our RPg students are required to satisfactorily complete the Graduate School courses as well as the Faculty courses prescribed for their respective fields of study/degrees, i.e. 1 compulsory and 7 elective law courses, with at least an average grade of B in the elective courses by the end of the probation period, for the SJD programme.

 For 3-year full time programme (or 4.5-year part time programme), applicants should hold any one of the following qualifications;

 (i) an LLB degree or equivalent from this or any other approved University with honours and a research Master degree in law from this or any other approved University; or

 (ii) any other qualification accepted by the Senate on the recommendation of the Faculty of Law in an individual case;

 For 4-year full time programme (or 6-year part-time programme), applicants should hold any one of the following qualifications:

 (i) an LLB degree or equivalent from this or any other approved University with honours and a taught Masters degree in law from this or any other approved University; or